aau-claaudia/hpc/docs/mistral/guides/le-chat-vs-ai-studio.md

-# When to Use Le Chat vs. AI Studio
+# When to use Le Chat vs. AI Studio

 Mistral offers two distinct interfaces under the same login.
 This page explains what each one is, how they differ in access and cost, and when to use which.

 ---

-## At a Glance
+## Quick overview

 | | Le Chat | AI Studio |
 |---|---|---|